d1sc0nneckt1e/countdown_app/README.md

 ## Countdown app

-A simple react countdown app exercise for learning purposes.
+A simple react countdown app for learning/exercise purposes.

 You can launch the app in development mode by running: